kaynor/agent-voir/README.md

 **AgentVoir** is an open-source control plane and low-latency LLM gateway for enterprise AI agents.

+---

+## A project of the Agents, by the Agents and for the Agents !!

+---

+** This project uses Agent Bots to design and code features for this project.

 It helps enterprises **register agents**, **govern model/tool access**, **track token usage and cost**, **map dependencies**, **enforce policy-as-code**, and **cache repeated LLM requests** through an OpenAI-compatible proxy.

 > Status: early scaffold.
 This repository is structured for an enterprise-grade implementation, but many modules are intentionally placeholders until the first implementation milestone lands.